a-rahimi/python-checkpointing2/README.md

 state of the frame stack to the state that `save_jump` captured.

 But instead of rooting the stack frames at the topmost frame, it roots it under its own stack frame.
-That means when the topmost stackframe that originated the sequence of calls that culminated in `save_jump` finishes, control returns to the stack frame that called `jump`.
+That means when the topmost stack frame that originated the sequence of calls that culminated in `save_jump` finishes, control returns to the stack frame that called `jump`.